spinalcordmri/spinalcordmri.github.io/README.md

 3. Run the script using `./patch_opensmtpd_openssl.sh`
 4. Grab a coffee and find something interested to read.
 This step will take a while!

 > _**NB:**: During the installation, a purple text UI will appear on the screen prompting you to answer some questions.
 For **Daemons using outdated libraries**, keep the default selections; Just press enter.
-For **Configuring opensmtpd**, enter in "forum.dev.spinalcordmri.org" for the system mail name, then press enter.._
+For **Configuring opensmtpd**, enter in "{subdomain}.spinalcordmri.org" for the system mail name, then press enter._

 You can verify that `opensmptd` was built and installed correctly by running: